etiennebr/rstdocs/Applications/Segmentation/Segmentation.rst

  - **Minimum region size** : Minimum size of a region in segmentation.
 Smaller clusters will be merged to the neighboring cluster with the closest radiometry.

  - **Scale factor** : Scaling of the image before processing.
-This is useful for images with narrow decimal ranges (like [0,1] for instance).
+This is useful for images with narrow decimal ranges (like [0,1] for instance). .

-- **Connected components** : Simple pixel-based connected-components algorithm with a user-defined connection condition.
+- **Connected components** : Simple pixelbased connectedcomponents algorithm with a userdefined connection condition.

  - **Condition** : User defined connection condition, written as a mathematical expression.
-Available variables are p(i)b(i), intensity_p(i) and distance (example of expression : distance < 10 )
+Available variables are p(i)b(i), intensity_p(i) and distance (example of expression : distance < 10 ).

 - **Watershed** : The traditional watershed algorithm.
 The height function is the gradient magnitude of the amplitude (square root of the sum of squared bands).

  - **Depth Threshold** : Depth threshold Units in percentage of the maximum depth in the image.

- - **Flood Level** : flood level for generating the merge tree from the initial segmentation (between 0 and 1)
+ - **Flood Level** : flood level for generating the merge tree from the initial segmentation (between 0 and 1).

 - **Morphological profiles based segmentation** : Segmentation based on morphological profiles, as described in Martino Pesaresi and Jon Alti Benediktsson, Member, IEEE: A new approach for the morphological segmentation of high resolution satellite imagery.
 IEEE Transactions on geoscience and remote sensing, vol. 39, NO. 2, February 2001, p.
-309-320.
+309320.

- - **Profile Size** : Size of the profiles
+ - **Profile Size** : Size of the profiles.

- - **Initial radius** : Initial radius of the structuring element (in pixels)
+ - **Initial radius** : Initial radius of the structuring element (in pixels).

- - **Radius step.** : Radius step along the profile (in pixels)
+ - **Radius step.** : Radius step along the profile (in pixels).

  - **Threshold of the final decision rule** : Profiles values under the threshold will be ignored.

 **Processing mode**
 Choice of processing mode, either raster or large-scale.
 Available choices are:

 - **Tile-based large-scale segmentation with vector output** : In this mode, the application will output a vector file or database, and process the input image piecewise.
 This allows to perform segmentation of very large images.

- - **Output vector file** : The output vector file or database (name can be anything understood by OGR)
+ - **Output vector file** : The output vector file or database (name can be anything understood by OGR).

  - **Writing mode for the output vector file** : This allows to set the writing behaviour for the output vector file.
 Please note that the actual behaviour depends on the file format.